Aggregation over Metric Spaces: Proposing and Voting in Elections, Budgeting, and Legislation: Introduction

-\mypara{Related Work} The spatial model of elections~\cite{SpatialModel} considers voter ideal elements and infers voter preferences using an underlying Euclidean metric.
-Here, we consider general metric spaces, including discrete and not limited to Euclidean, and hence can apply our model to a broad range of social choice settings.
+The spatial model of elections~\cite{SpatialModel} considers voter ideal elements and infers voter preferences using an underlying Euclidean metric.
+This model was later extended to Hilbert spaces \cite{gershkov2019voting}, normed spaces \cite{peters1993generalized}, and semi-inner product spaces \cite{gershkov2018monotonic}.
+Here, we consider general metric spaces, including discrete and not limited to complete and well-structured ones.
+This approach allows us to apply this model to a broad range of social choice settings, including elections, budgeting, committee elections and legislation.

 Metric preferences are quite prominent in the social choice literature.
 Much of this research is similar to ours in considering ideal elements of voters and alternatives.
 Contrary to our model, however, extant literature is usually concerned with aggregating derived rankings rather than with directly aggregating the ideal elements themselves.
 Specifically, the notion of \emph{distortion}~\cite{procaccia2006distortion} is prominent (e.g.,~\cite{goel2017metric,skowron2017social,anshelevich2018approximating}).
 Here, in contrast, we aim to aggregate the ideal elements and argue this to be a productive approach.
 Indeed, the idea of using distances in social choice is prominent; e.g., distance-based completion principles used in combinatorial voting~\cite{combinatorialhandbook} which relate to set extensions~\cite{barbera2004ranking} and are used in committee elections.
 We do not aim to reinvent the wheel in the applications we consider, but rather to propose a unified model and incorporate many social choice settings at once; thus, we discuss such relations in the respective sections.

 We do mention the general concept of distance rationalizability (DR)~\cite{dr}, in which voting rules are defined via consensus classes and distances.
 Here, we do not consider consensus classes per se, but aggregation methods of ideal elements.
 Specifically, DR is concerned with summing voter distances to reach consensus in the ordinal model of single-winner elections.
 This relates to our social choice maximization (specifically, the \emph{unanimous} consensus~\cite{dr}).
 But, notions such as Condorcet aggregation do not easily fit to DR and, furthermore, our focus is on a general metric-based model as it applies to a variety of social choice settings.